Fred-org/FRED-docs/source/Control/Working Directories.rst

     ..
 Caution:: This directory is completely erased each time a simulation is run.

-plugin fonder
+plugin folder
-    A *plugin* directory can contain user-written code in the form of a dynamically loaded pluginx that expand the capability of FRED code.
+    A *plugin* directory can contain user-written code in the form of a dynamically loaded plugin that expands the capability of FRED code.